nodemailer/nodemailer/README.md

 Before you can send any e-mails you need to set up a transport method.
-This can be done with `nodemailer.createTransport(type, options)` where `type` indicates the transport protocol and `options` defines how it used.
+This can be done with `nodemailer.createTransport(type, options)` where `type` indicates the transport protocol and `options` defines how it is used.

     var transport = nodemailer.createTransport("SMTP", {smtp_options});